 Gifts designated as a shared gift

 Donors may give an asset to two or more people at the same time.
-However, to be treated as a shared gift for tax purposes, it is necessary to meet a set of requirements.
+However, to be treated as a shared gift for tax purposes, the gift must meet a set of requirements.

 A gift given to a group of people may be treated as shared

 One single asset can be given to many people.
 If the donor has set out a deed of gift stating that they are giving a gift that must be shared by its recipients, it is treated as a single gift for purposes of gift tax.
 Similarly, in the case of a gift-like sale, tax treatment may be that of a shared gift if the deed expressly states that the donor intends it as a shared gift.

 The recipients of a shared gift only complete one single gift tax return, and the tax authority only assesses one amount of gift tax.
 All the recipients are jointly responsible for paying it.
 Electronic and paper filing are available.

 - E-File a gift tax return, pay the tax (tax.fi/mytax)